 Athletic Director & Head Coach

-Head Coach Sami has been with the NSA for 14 years and as Athletic Director oversees all the NSA's alpine development programs and works with both our men's and women's FIS teams.
+Head Coach Sami has been with the NSA for 15 years and as Athletic Director oversees all the NSA's alpine development programs and works with both our men's and women's FIS teams.
 He has his Masters in Sport Management and his full European coaching education.
 Sami has coached NSA athletes through to NCAA college teams, including Middlebury, Utah, UNH & UVM as well as NCAA Champion, CAST member & Olympian, Roni Remme.
-Sami grew up in the Italian Alps and returns home every summer.
+Sami and his wife Irene live in Collingwood and are very happy that they are able to be back home in Italy this summer to see their families.

-Jurg is one of the founding members of the NSA.
-Before becoming the Executive Director and a coach at the Academy, Jurg coached the Canadian National Men’s Ski Team for 5 years, coaching at the World Cup, World Championships and Olympic Games.
-Going into the Academy’s 35th year Jurg is the U16 Head Coach and continues to support all the Academy’s student athletes on and off the hill.
+Jurg is one of the original founders of the NSA.
+Before becoming the Executive Director and a coach at the Academy, Jurg coached the Canadian National Men’s Ski Team for 5 years at the World Cup, World Championships and Olympic Games.
+Going into the Academy’s 36th year Jurg isn’t slowing down a bit and is returning to work with Jeff Jones, our new U16 Head Coach, and will be with the team at camps and races.
+All NSA student athletes and staff are fortunate to continue to have Jurg’s skill and experience supporting them on and off the hill.

 Doug’s long career in ski racing started in 1977 as a racer and then coach at Cambrian College in Sudbury.
 He has worked at all levels of racing across the Escarpment with U10, U12, U14, U16, and FIS at different times.
 While coaching Doug also spent many years as a Master Course Conductor with the Canadian Ski Coaches Federation (CSCF) and an examiner with the Canadian Ski Instructors Alliance (CSIA).
 Doug is a level 3 Performance coach with the CSCF and Level 4 instructor with the CSIA.
-This year he will be offering coaching support to both our Men’s & Women’s FIS teams.
+Doug has coached many NSA U16 and FIS student athletes over the years and this year he will be back offering coaching support to both our Men’s & Women’s FIS teams.

 Fitness and Wellness Consultant